-If required, a simple analgesic such as paracetamol (Panadol) or an anti-inflammatory should be sufficient.
-An ice pack may also provide some relief.
+If required after the procedure, a simple analgesic such as paracetamol (Panadol) or anti-inflammatory should be sufficient.
+An ice-pack may also provide some relief.

-Infection is a potential side effect – If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days, notify your referring doctor or call the clinic where the injection was performed immediately.
+It is important to note that infection is a potential and serious side effect.
+If you notice any fever or redness, swelling, or increased pain at the injection site after the first 2 days, notify your referring doctor or immediately call the clinic where the injection was performed.

 Are you ready to make your CT (Computed Tomography) Scan appointment?